intel/ai-reference-models/models_v2/pytorch/LCM/inference/cpu/CONTAINER.md

   -e SOCKS_PROXY=${SOCKS_PROXY}"
 ```

 To run LCM inference, set environment variables to specify the precision, dataset path and an output directory.
-Refer to instructions [here](./README.md#datasets) to download the COCO dataset.
+Refer to [instructions](./README.md#datasets) to download the COCO dataset.

 ```bash
 ##Required